Narrows Bridge (Perth): First road bridge: 1959

 Construction on the road system began in 1956, and the contract for construction of the bridge was signed by Commissioner of Main Roads J. Digby Leach on 16 March 1957.
-The bridge was built by Danish firm Christiani and Nielsen in conjunction with Western Australian engineering firm J. O. Clough & Son.
-Leif Ott Nilsen oversaw construction on behalf of Christiani and Nielsen.
+The bridge was built by Danish firm Christiani & Nielsen in conjunction with Western Australian engineering firm J. O. Clough & Son.
+Leif Ott Nilsen oversaw construction on behalf of Christiani & Nielsen.
 The first timber pile for the temporary staging for the construction was driven at noon on 8 June 1957.
 The first permanent pile for the bridge was driven home on 18 August 1957.
 Work on the bridge's precast concrete beams began in September 1957, and the first of these was lifted into place by the 60 ft gantry crane in February 1958.
 The last river pile was driven home in November 1958, and the final concrete beam was lowered into position in June 1959.

 During construction on 10 February 1959, John Tonkin, then the Deputy Premier and Minister for Works, announced that the new bridge was to be named the Golden West Bridge.
 However, Golden West was also the name for a popular soft drink; the proposal encountered scorn from commentators and was quietly dropped.